coalesceio/Cortex-Node-types/README.md

 <h2 id="topinsights">Top Insights</h2>

 The Coalesce TopInsights UDN is a versatile node that allows you to streamline and improve the process of root cause analysis around changes in observed metrics.
-Learn more about [TopInsights](https://docs.snowflake.com/en/user-guide/snowflake-cortex/ml-functions/contribution-explorer).
+Learn more about [Top Insights](https://docs.snowflake.com/en/user-guide/snowflake-cortex/ml-functions/contribution-explorer).

 ###  Top Insights Node Configuration
 The Top Insights node has two configuration groups: